Most common question asked by folks looking to get started in ham radio is, “where do I begin?“

 - Exam fee (typically $15 – cash or check)

-When you have successfully passed your exam/s, the FCC will receive your application from the VEC (the team that proctored your exam) and you will receive an email with instructions to pay the $35 processing fee.
-As of this writing, you MUST pay within 10-days from a Windows PC or Chromebook (DO NOT use any Apple device (iPhone, iPad, iMac or Macbook), as there is an issue with FCC’s processing system with this technology).
+After successfully passing your exam/s, the FCC will receive your application from the VEC (the team that proctored your exam) and you will receive an email with instructions to pay the $35 processing fee.
+You must pay within 10-days from a computer.
+DO NOT pay from a mobile device, as there are known to have issues with the FCC’s processing system.

 You will be issued your FCC Amateur Radio license within 24-hours of receipt of payment, unless it is a weekend or federal holiday.
 As soon as your FCC license appears in the FCC ULS database, you are officially a licensed ham radio operator and can now transmit on frequencies and modes you are licensed for.
 Check your email for the link to download and print your license.